 An audience of more than 130 heard restructuring and insolvency experts discussing recent cases, debating with litigation funders and insolvency practitioners and hearing from outside speakers, at HCR inc Sprecher Grier’s ‘In for the Win’ event.

 The event, at the Museum of London, gave delegates a chance to hear a wide range of speakers, including Dan Sejas, head of the firm’s R&I team in London, who opened with a topical update ranging from the state of the retail sector to the considerable impact of COVID-19 on businesses.
-Marieta van Straaten and Sima Patel from the team also covered recent cases.
+Marieta van Straaten also covered recent cases.

 Reuben Comiskey and Christopher Boardman from sponsors Radcliffe Chambers gave the conference a lively debate on the different arguments deployed in BTI v Sequana – Reuben, who introduced references to the Twilight Zone and the Walking Dead, won the popular vote at the debate’s close.